Create a Survey in less than 60 seconds!

 5. Create a sense of fun

 We have mentioned earlier in this article how important it is for humans to interact with each other.
-The water cooler talks and light gossips get people through during trying times.
+The water cooler talks and light gossip get people through during trying times.
 When working from home, you cannot have all these talks.
 This is where a manager should step in and create a sense of fun when people are working remotely.

 Create rituals that will set the tone for the day.
-For example, on Fridays, people can be encouraged to sing before the start of a meeting.
+For instance, on Fridays, people can be encouraged to sing before the start of a meeting.
 On another day, they could include kids in their meetings, and so on.
 Having challenges, which can either be just for fun or something intellectual, will also keep the spirits alive.

 A manager should step in and create a sense of fun when people are working remotely.